Stefarling/PaliaHotkeys/README.md

 # PaliaHotkeys
 Workarounds for poor UI.

+A Manager can be used and is being developed here: https://github.com/Stefarling/AHKser

 Read the documentation for AutoHotKey here: https://www.autohotkey.com/docs/v2/

 Scripts are screen resolution dependant, except for the scripts in the "Universal" folder.